-6.5 OWAlux[®] | Humancare Pro | Humancare Lab suspended ceilings for cleanrooms
+6.5 OWAlux[®] suspended ceilings for clean rooms

-Cleanrooms are areas where there are special requirements with regard to a minimum emission of particles in the air.
-The US Federal Standard 209 E can serve as a guide.
-There are different cleanroom classes.
-OWAlux tiles have a cleanroom class of ISO 4 (ISO 14644-1:2015), while Humancare Pro and Humancare Lab are ISO 3.
-They can be used in areas from Class 10 to Class 100,000 in the S 3 ceiling system.
-The VDI guideline 8023, "Cleanroom technology", recommends that visible surfaces of suspended ceilings in cleanrooms should be smooth, even, abrasion resistant and easy to clean.
-These requirements are met by OWAlux (aluminium-foil faced on the visible side), Humancare Pro and Humancare Lab (dirt-repellent, and scratch/scouring resistant hydrophobic surface).
-The OWAlux surface layers can be cleaned as described under point 6.4.1.
-For information on the cleanability of Humancare Lab and OWAlux, see brochure 9898 e.
+Clean rooms are areas where there are special requirements, such as minimal levels of particle emissions in the air.
+The US Federal Standard 209 E can be used as a guide.
+Different clean room classes are categorized here.
+OWAlux[®] tiles have clean room class ISO 4 (ISO 14644-1:2015) and can be used in areas from class 10 to class 100,000 in ceiling system S 3.
+VDI guideline 8023 "Cleanroom technology" recommends, in the case of surface areas of suspended ceilings in clean rooms, that these have an even, flat, abrasion-resistant and low-maintenance design.
+OWAlux[®] tiles which have a laminate surface on the front of the tile, fulfill these requirements.
+Cleanability is along the same lines as point 6.4.1.
+For more information, see publication 9898 e.